 This applies to either of the sexual partners.
 Both nicotine and cotinine, chemicals in the tobacco smoke, end up in the cervical cells of women who smoke.
 Likewise men who smoke excrete these chemicals in their semen.
 Once that comes in contact cervix during sexual intercourse, the woman is exposed to the same chemicals.
 The chemicals in tobacco are considered to cause changes in the cells that lead to dysplasia.

-Immunosuppression from drugs or disease Immunosuppression from any blood transfusion Promiscuous male sexual partners Women using oral contraceptives more than 10 years acquiring sexually transmitted diseases exposure to human papillomavirus (HPV) Exposure to HIV infection
+Immunosuppression from drugs or disease Immunosuppression from any and all blood transfusions for life Promiscuous male sexual partners Women using oral contraceptives more than 10 years acquiring sexually transmitted diseases exposure to human papillomavirus (HPV) Exposure to HIV infection

 Women infected with HIV have a greater risk for developing cervical dysplasia.
 Decreases in the number of CD4 cells (cells involved in the immune responses) is associated with increased risk.
 HIV as is cervical dysplasia are both associated with Low CG Syndrome.